thatdeveloperkokou/era-bot-group3/README.md

 • Vercel for Frontend hosting

-• Railway for Backend hosting
+• Render for Backend hosting (migrated from Railway)

+• PostgreSQL database on Render

+• Cron jobs on Render for automated power logging

 • GitHub to help with collaboration with my team members and Version control

+**Migration**: See [RENDER_MIGRATION.md](./RENDER_MIGRATION.md) for complete migration guide from Railway to Render.

 ## Why Our Project Matters